 Cheap Lumber Essential#1: Be Picky

 There are dozens of piles of framing wood in every lumberyard, but only some of this cheap lumber is worthy of fine woodworking.
 It’s an issue of wood quality and moisture content.
-Find a supplier who will let you select your own boards, then make your way to the stacks of 2x10s and 2x12s, twelve feet and longer.
+Find a lumber dealer who will let you select your own boards, then make your way to the stacks of 2x10s and 2x12s, twelve feet and longer.
 You won’t need wood this large for furniture projects, but boards like these are always the straightest grained and most knot-free because they were cut from the largest and oldest trees.
 Don’t bother with anything smaller than 2×8.
-I’ve marked up a sample section of wood to the right so you can see the kind of grain patterns to look for.
+I’ve marked up a sample section of wood above so you can see the kind of grain patterns to look for.
 Always be sure to return the wood pile at least as neat as you found it.
 It’s the least you can do for the privilege of picking through the lumber pile.
 Click the image for a closer look at what makes good wood.

 Cheap Lumber Essential#2: Understand Grading

-In North America, construction-grade cheap lumber is usually stamped S-P-F. This means that each board could be some species of spruce, pine or fir.
-The image to the left shows a typical grade stamp on the kind of framing lumber I buy for making fine furniture.
+In North America, construction-grade lumber is usually stamped S-P-F. This means that each board could be some species of spruce, pine or fir.
+The image above shows a typical grade stamp on the kind of framing lumber I buy for making fine furniture.
 You can see that this wood could be spruce, pine or fir.
 It’s also listed as being “S-Dry”.
-This means it was dried down to a moisture content of 19% or so.
+This means it was kiln dried down to a moisture content of 19% or so.
 That’s too wet for furniture, but dry enough to resist mold growth.
 The grade is also listed as #1, which is what you want.
 And while all these species are equally good for building houses, you’ll get best results if you train your eye to look for lumber with specific grain patterns.

 Yes, there is such a thing as birdseye spruce.
-You can see some here.
+You can see some above.
 It’s part of one of my projects.
 Click the image for a closer look.
 The finish on this board is as smooth as glass – four coats of waterbased urethane that’s power buffed like they do for high-end automobile finishes.
-The “texture” you see is actually an illusion created by the the birdseye grain pattern.
+The “texture” you see is actually an illusion created by the birdseye grain pattern.
 Interesting grain patterns are especially good for making book-matched panels when boards are sawn in half on edge, then glued together to form a wider panel with mirror image grain patterns fanning out from the centre line.

 The 1/4″-thick, shop-cut veneer I made for the drawer front you see is an example of book matching.
 I cut this “veneer” on my tablesaw, edge-glued the thin boards together, planed them down, then glued them to the face of the drawer box.
 Tight grain, a hard consistency and mirror image patterns like these make for a beautiful effect.
-This wood came from a 16-foot long 2×12.
+This wood came from a 16-foot long construction-grade 2×12.
 Click on the image for a closer look.